-This fact of modern life never fails to amuse me: it is totally acceptable and seems perfectly OK to eat a diet of atrocious cheese burgers, French fries, colas, and unnatural ice creams full of artificial ingredients, but it is considered ‘extreme’ to eat a diet of raw organic fruit and vegetables.
+This fact about modern life never fails to amuse me: it is totally acceptable and is considered perfectly OK to eat a diet of atrocious cheese burgers, French fries, colas, and unnatural ice creams full of artificial ingredients, but it is considered ‘extreme’ to eat a diet of raw organic fruit and vegetables.

-And not only that, the majority of the public is still so ignorant and brainwashed about what human health sciences mean that they think of natural health disciplines as “pseudo” sciences.
+To make matters worse, most of the public is ignorant and brainwashed about what natural health sciences really mean, and in many cases, they describe them as “pseudo” sciences.

-Yes, you hear it right, they consider any science that teaches you how to eat healthy and prevent disease as “quackery”.
+Yes, you heard that right; they consider any science that teaches healthy eating and disease prevention to be “quackery”.

-And the biggest secret of all – Ironically, you will not miss the taste of junk food after your taste buds adapt and change to eating healthy raw food.
-It’s as simple as that.
+An unspoken fact – you won’t miss the taste of junk food after your taste buds adapt and change to eating healthy raw food.

 Enjoy this article?

 Check out the real-world-tested recipes in The Raw Dinner Recipes eBook.
 Get 14 quick and delicious oil-free recipes that will help balance your weight and make you feel great!

 You can get it right now – for FREE! – by clicking the banner below.